If you have not already done

 away from the water splashing down Steep Ravine.
 Also along the

-trail are Western Trillium with their solitary, small, white
+with their solitary, small, white

 flower, set above three oval, sharp pointed, green leaves looking